 Level 2 Drought Response

-Under the Level 2 drought response, outdoor watering of lawns, gardens and trees is limited to a maximum of twice a week (even addresses and sites with no numbered address may water Wednesdays and Saturdays before 10 a.m. and after 4 p.m., while those in odd-numbered addresses may water on Thursdays and Sundays before 10 a.m. and after 4 p.m.).
+For customers of Coweta County Water and Sewerage Authority, watering is currently restricted under a drought response level 2.
+This means that outdoor watering is restricted to a maximum of twice a week (even addresses and sites with no numbered address may water Wednesdays and Saturdays before 10 a.m. and after 4 p.m., while those in odd-numbered addresses may water on Thursdays and Sundays before 10 a.m. and after 4 p.m.).
+However, water only as needed!
+Remember: In the fall and winter months, outdoor plants need less water.
+Water when plants show signs of distress (curling, wilting, graying).

 - Irrigation of personal food gardens